seth-kitchens/BackupScripter/output/README.md

+Placeholder file for git

 Backups and scripts made while manually testing go here.
-Ignored in .gitignore

-Scripts to be committed should be added to tests/scripts or a new folder such as example_scripts, etc
+Scripts to be committed should be added to tests/scripts or a new folder